sydneymiyashiro/LuceneCourseProject/README.md

-# CMPT 456 Project 1
+# CMPT 456 Project: Modifying Lucene/Solr.

-This project builds on the Lucene library.
+This project builds on the Lucene open source library.
 Modified code can be found in the demo folder of lucene.

 ## How to Run